kr-colab/locator/README.md

 # Uncertainty and variation across the genome
 For whole genome or dense SNP data, we recommend running locator in windows across the genome.
-We did this by subsetting VCFs with Tabix:
+In the preprint we do this by subsetting VCFs with Tabix:

 ```
 step=2000000